mahmoudshaker123/drf-advanced-playground/README.md

 - ✅ `ViewSets` and `Routers` for cleaner API structure
 - ✅ Token-based authentication for secure API interactions 🔐
 - ✅ Custom permissions to enhance security and user control 🛡️
+- ✅ Pagination: Only 5 articles per page for better performance 📄
+- ✅ Filtering: Filter articles by title 🔍
+- ✅ Searching: Search articles by title and content 🔎
+- ✅ Ordering: Sort articles by title or creation date 📊

 ## Installation 🛠️
 1. Clone the repository: